re1n0/linux_rocksmith/guides/setup/deck-native.md

 Go into your Steam Library and select "Add a game" ➞ "Add a Non-Steam Game" on the bottom left.

 Make sure you can see all files.
 Select the script we generated just now and add it.
-This will create a shortcut to the script, which I will refer to as "shortcut" from here on.
+This will create a shortcut to the script, which will be refered to as "shortcut" from here on.
 For Proton versions 8 or lower, right click on the shortcut and select "Properties".
 Add these launch Options: `PIPEWIRE_LATENCY="256/48000" %command%`

 You can now start the game from Steam.
 Use the shortcut, it will launch the actual game.